 It's not always a simple task when it comes to deciding on the proper truck leveling kit.
 In reality, a leveling kit functions pretty much in the same way as a body lift kit, but with different purposes.
 Where a body lift is intended to gain an all-around even lift of a truck, a leveling kit provides additional lift specifically to either the front or the rear.
 For instance, a truck with a heavy duty winch and front bumper mount is much heavier and may dip at the front.
 That imbalance can adversely affect handling or tire and suspension wear.
 Read more »

 Leveling kits serve other functions also such as adding extra clearance space for larger tires and wheels or better rear wheel performance while towing or hauling heavy loads.
-Simple and effective in how they function, leveling kits are also relatively easy to install.
-Buy now and save up to 50% on select Leveling Kits from 4wheelonline.
+They are simple and effective in how they function, and are also relatively easy to install.

 When you like the factory ride of your vehicle but still want some lift, whether for performance, looks or both, we can help to provide you with the Lift Kit you need.

-Coil Spacers: Coil spacer leveling kits are similar to strut extensions, only the spacer is added to the top of factory spring buckets.
+Coil Spacers: Coil spacers are similar to strut extensions, only the spacer is added to the top of factory spring buckets.
 This allows you to enjoy all the benefits of truck leveling kits while maintaining a factory stance and OEM ride quality.
-In order to compensate for the additional lift, some coil spacer applications will require the installation of shock extensions, which are usually included with these leveling kits.
+In order to compensate for the additional lift, some coil spacer applications will require the installation of shock extensions.

-Block Kits: Not to be confused with standard leveling kits, block kits are the preferred method of altering the ride height of the rear end of a vehicle, whether you're looking for a rear-high stance, or just want to put the rake back into your truck for hauling or towing.
+Block Kits: Block kits are the preferred method of altering the ride height of the rear end of a vehicle, whether you're looking for a rear-high stance, or just want to put the rake back into your truck for hauling or towing.